JoseTobias/api-go/README.md

 ```

 So do GET to `localhost:3800` or if you selected PORT in `.env` do GET to `localhost:PORT` to test the api.

+To see your name in response send GET request to `?name=YourName`.